Yankee Rose (song)

-The song was Roth's third Top 20 hit, the first two being covers of "California Girls" (peak #3) and "Just a Gigolo/I Ain't Got Nobody" (peak #12).
-"Yankee Rose" peaked at #16 on the Billboard Hot 100 chart.
+The song was Roth's third top 20 hit, the first two being covers of "California Girls" (peak number three) and "Just a Gigolo/I Ain't Got Nobody" (peak number 12).
+"Yankee Rose" peaked at number 16 on the Billboard Hot 100 chart.

 It also appears as a radio tune on the 2002 video game Grand Theft Auto: Vice City on the rock station "V-Rock".
 A cover of the song is the title song for the video game Rumble Roses and Rumble Roses XX performed by Teresa James.

 Music video

-Despite the song's topic, there were no visual references to the Statue of Liberty; rather it was a band performance with much sexual innuendo, bumping and grinding, as well as Roth rump shaking and even simulating coital insertion and thrusting with his microphone.
+Despite the song's topic, there were no visual references to the Statue of Liberty in the music video; rather it was a band performance with much sexual innuendo, bumping and grinding, as well as Roth rump shaking and even simulating coital insertion and thrusting with his microphone.

 It featured a comical prolog of a gold medallion-wearing Indian convenience store clerk and various eccentric customers and their ensuing melodrama, as Bollywood-type music plays in the background from his radio.
-A mismatched newlywed couple arguing about a hotel room; a woman in a lei covered-bikini, buying a dozen boxes of breath mints, who passionately rebukes the clerk's advances; an obese woman screaming about over the counter laxatives, to which the clerk replies, "Not in my store you don't!"; a sleazy playboy in a suit (flanked by blondes in bikinis), played by Roth's co-creator Pete Angelus; and finally, David Lee Roth himself, shirtless, in the same blue and red tribal face paint seen on his album cover, head feathers and a loin cloth holding a spear, demanding "Give me a bottle of anything...and a glazed doughnut...to go," and cuts to the start of the song.
+A mismatched newlywed couple arguing about a hotel room; a woman in a lei covered-bikini, buying a dozen boxes of breath mints, who passionately rebukes the clerk's advances; an obese woman screaming about over-the-counter laxatives, to which the clerk replies, "Not in my store you don't!"; a sleazy playboy in a suit (flanked by blondes in bikinis), played by Roth's co-creator Pete Angelus; and finally, David Lee Roth himself, shirtless, in the same blue and red tribal face paint seen on his album cover, head feathers and a loin cloth holding a spear, demanding "Give me a bottle of anything...and a glazed doughnut...to go," and cuts to the start of the song.